Cheatham County Cancer Survivors Alliance

 We are dedicated to providing support for Cheatham County families.

 On July 1, 2020 CCCEC received an award from the Tennessee Cancer Coalition to provide education and guidance for Cheatham County residents who have been diagnosed with cancer, and for their family members.
-The purpose of the funding is to offer two virtual town hall meetings and at least six virtual presentations to community organizations and faith communities over the coming year to provide education, information about resources, and to learn more from survivors about their needs.
+We are offering virtual presentations to community organizations and faith communities to provide education, information about resources, and to learn more from survivors about their needs.
 The Coalition has named the project Cheatham County Cancer Survivors Alliance (CCCSA).
+Check this page often to see new information about resources and events coming up.

 TAKE OUR SURVEY